Shagit Hudayberdin: Biography

-Hudaiberdin is actively involved in the political life of the Bashkir Republic.
+Hudayberdin is actively involved in the political life of the Bashkir Republic.
 He is a delegate of many soldiers, farmhands, peasant congresses, state commissions.
 Under his leadership, work was carried out on the formation of the norms of the modern Bashkir literary language and its introduction into clerical work as the state language of the republic.

-Member of the editorial board of the newspaper "Bashkortostan", was a delegate to the X and XI Congress of the RCP (b).
+Member of the editorial board of the Bashkortostan newspaper, was a delegate to the X and XI Congress of the RCP (b).
 Together with other delegates of the 10th Congress of the RCP (B), he participated in the suppression of the Kronstadt insurgency, where he was seriously wounded.

-In November 1924, Sh.
-Hudaiberdin left for a meeting in Moscow, where the consequences of his injury sharply worsened.
+In November 1924, Hudayberdin left for a meeting in Moscow, where the consequences of his injury sharply worsened.
 He was taken to the clinic of Moscow University, where he died on December 21, 1924.

-Buried in Ufa in the park to them.
+Hudayberdin is buried in Ufa in the park to them.
 V.I.
 Lenin.